Cookieless future - how can you prepare for the withdrawal of 3rd party cookies?

 Why will 3rd party cookies be blocked in the Chrome browser?

-Google has decided to phase out 3rd party cookies by the end of 2023.
+Google has decided to phase out 3rd party cookies in the second half of 2024.
 Why has this step been decided?

 The trend of protecting personal information has become increasingly strong.
 People began to pay attention to how their data was being used.
 As a result, governments decided to introduce regulations to systematize the exchange of data between recipients and advertisers.
 Therefore, publishers were forced to update their adopted solutions.